mindspore-ai/docs/docs/programming_guide/source_en/advanced_usage_of_checkpoint.md

 epoch: 1 step: 1250, loss is 0.09527888
 epoch: 1 step: 1875, loss is 0.23090823

 After the model is trained, save the model file`lenet-1_1875.ckpt`.
-Next, compare the size and specific weight of the cell of the specified saved model and the original model.
+Next, what is the difference after comparing the size and specific weight of the cell of the specified saved model with the original model.

 ```python
 model_with_opt = os.path.getsize("./checkpoint_lenet-1_1875.ckpt") // 1024